Detailed FAQ for Your Rady Shell Visit

 Two further design partners are HLB, which completed the architectural lighting design, and Schuler Shook, which completed the theater lighting and rigging design.

 Burton Landscape Architecture Studio is the official landscape architect of The Rady Shell at Jacobs Park.

-The Rady Shell at Jacobs Park will replace the temporary performance and event venue with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
-The development of the park and venue will feature a permanent, architecturally remarkable and acoustically superior stage that will allow the Symphony to enhance its musical presentations and the visitor experience.
-Terraced seating will allow visitors unobstructed views from nearly all seating locations.
+The Rady Shell at Jacobs Park replaces the temporary performance and event venue with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
+The development of the park and venue features a permanent, architecturally remarkable and acoustically superior stage that allows the Symphony to enhance its musical presentations and the visitor experience.
+Terraced seating allows visitors unobstructed views from nearly all seating locations.